influxdata/docs-v2/content/influxdb/cloud-iox/union.md

 weight: 295
 ---

-The `UNION` clause combines the results of two or more `SELECT` statements into a single results set.
+The `UNION` clause combines the results of two or more `SELECT` statements into a single result set.

 **Note when using the `UNION` clause**: